the-ayush-singh/flutter/task1/README.md

 # task1

-It is a Audio and Video Player Mobile App.
+It is an Audio and Video Player Mobile App.

 You can find code of Audio Player in -
 ## lib/home.dart